Din-Avrunin/100PlatesProblem/README.md

-# 100PlatesProblem
+# 2 PlatesProblem
-Im going to solve the 100 plates problem in this project
+Im going to solve the 2 plates problem in this project